This guide uses the following endpoints

 curl -u $API_KEY_ID:$API_SECRET_KEY https://api.treasuryprime.com/book/:id

-Note that the status has been changed to "sent".
+Note that the status has changed from “pending” to “sent”.

 {